furusystems/DConsole/README.md

 	addChild(DConsole.view)

+The console allows you to bind AS3 functions to console "commands".

+    function getUserByName(name:String):UserData{
+    	...
+        return foundUser;
+    }
+	DConsole.createCommand("getUser",getUserByName);

+These commands can then be invoked from the commandline to execute their functionality and print their returned results.

+	>> getUser John User
+    << [object UserData]

 It also doubles as a flexible logging view, offering a loose coupling with SLF4AS and AS3Commons logging to offer meaningful logging with metadata such as message origin and importance.

 	public static const L:ILogger = Logging.getLogger(MyClass);